gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 }
 ```

-We can see that one message of the `IEM` simulator contains messages for one factory with various sensor values like `lighting `, `cooling_equipment` and others.
+We can see that one message of the `IEM` simulator contains data for one factory with various sensor values such as `lighting`, `cooling_equipment`, and others.

 Let's build a bridge to retrieve them from MQTT and send them to Apache Kafka.